labomb/dump1090-win/README-Airspy.md

 You will likely need to build and install libairspy from source... it can be found [here](https://github.com/airspy/host).

-You may be able to simply do something like the following to get the libsoxr lib and development files:
+You may be able to do something like the following to get the libsoxr lib and development files:

 ````
 $ sudo apt-get install libsoxr-dev